Tea in Turkey: Domestic production

-Since the mid-20th century most of the tea produced in Turkey is Rize tea, a terroir from Rize Province on the Eastern Black Sea Coast.
-Rize Province has a mild climate with high precipitation and fertile soil.
+Since the mid-20th century most of the tea produced in Turkey has been Rize tea, a terroir from Rize Province on the Eastern Black Sea coast.
+Rize has a mild climate with high precipitation and fertile soil.

-In 2019, Turkey produced 1.45 million tonnes of tea (which was 4% of the world's total tea production), which made it one of the largest tea markets in the world, with 1.26 million tonnes being consumed in Turkey, and the rest being exported.
-In 2004, Turkey had the highest per capita tea consumption in the world, at 2.5kg per person, followed by the United Kingdom (2.1 kg per person).
-More recent figures put consumption at 3.5kg per capita, or almost four glasses a day.
+In 2019 Turkey produced 1.45 million tonnes of tea (4% of the world's tea), and was one of the largest tea markets in the world, with 1.26 million tonnes being consumed in Turkey, and the rest being exported.
+Turks drink the most tea per person at 3.16 kg each a year, or almost four glasses a day.
 Turkey has high import tariffs on tea, roughly 145%, which helps maintain the domestic market for locally produced teas.

+However by 2023 production had fallen to just over 500 thousand tonnes, due to high temperatures and irregular rainfall.

 History

 Pre-history of tea in Turkey

-Tea was first carried by Silk Road traders to present-day Turkey during the 5th century, who used it in barter trade for Chinese produce.
-By the end of 6th century, drinking tea had become popular, and was no longer considered just a medicinal drink.

 In the later part of the 19th century, the nearby city of Batum, in what was then known as the Caucasus Viceroyalty (now known as Batumi in Georgia), was cultivating tea with great success.
 This commercial growing region in Georgia had been started by the Russians importing tea seedlings from China.
 With this fruition, the Russians looked towards Turkey to expand the crop.

 Under the direction of the state and leaders, the Department of Agriculture selected the city of Bursa in order to evaluate the feasibility of tea cultivation by importing seedlings from Japan and China in 1888.
 There were issues with the growing of tea crops in Bursa as the land was found to be unsuitable for this crop.